-The total here is 300 million hours of human time needed for all of the other tasks in our city.
+The subtotal of these add-ons is 330 million hours of human time needed for all of the other tasks in our city.

 What is the total amount of human time needed in this new city to provide residents with a comprehensive package of modern goods and services?
 It looks like this:

-- Food production requires 220 million hours of human time per year. (this number has the cost of productivity-increasing machinery like tractors and harvesters already baked in, and serves all the food to residents in restaurants, like a cruise ship does.)
+- Food production requires 220 million hours of human time per year (this number has the cost of productivity-increasing machinery like tractors and harvesters already baked in, and and includes service of the food to residents in restaurants, like a cruise ship does).